A Beginner’s Guide to Testing Blockchain Applications

 During the last few months of 2017, bitcoin and other cryptocurrencies were being talked about by some media sources on a daily basis.
 These currencies, which had been around for years, were suddenly experiencing major growth.
 For example, the price of bitcoin has grown from just under $750 in January 2017 to $5,856.10 in mid-October 2017.

 This massive growth made it a major talking point.
 So, as these newer currencies came more into the public domain, the technology behind cryptocurrencies was also beginning to gain attention.
 This technology is the blockchain.

-Blockchain applications are being adopted by some of the biggest industries around the world.
+Blockchain applications are being adopted by some of the biggest industries around the world and blockchain coding as a career is becoming more popular.
 Because of the nature of blockchain applications, it further supports how important testing and testers are, and that the field will be more highly thought of and sought after in the future.
 So as testers, it’s only right to wonder how this new technology will affect your day-to-day work, new opportunities, and current skill set.